 You don’t have a lot of room here.
 Describe it.
 Show your impact through a succinct use of numbers.
 Given the length restriction for this very important essay, a PAR approach could work well.

-4. What steps have you taken to learn about the Berkeley MBA program, and what factors have influenced your decision to apply?
+4. There are many ways to learn about our program, what steps have you taken to learn about the Berkeley MBA?
 (250 word maximum)

 1. Give us an example of a situation in which you displayed leadership.
 (500 word maximum)

 This question reflects a common b-school value: leadership.
 Schools want to see it because employers want to see it.
 Leadership is going to come up again and again.
 When have others followed you?
 When have you taken initiative and persuaded others to go in your footsteps or take your suggestion?
 Discuss the impact you had, the challenges you faced, how you overcame them, and what you learned.

 2. What are your post-MBA short-term and long-term career goals?
 How do your professional experiences relate to these goals?
 How will an MBA from Berkeley help you achieve these specific career goals?
 (1000 word maximum)

 Standard goals question.
 How do your goals flow from your professional experience?
 What are you short-term and long-term goals?
 How will the Haas MBA at this point in time help you achieve your goals?